 We began enrollment of the ongoing Phase II ALLSTAR study in the first quarter of 2014.
 This randomized, double-blind, placebo-controlled trial is designed to determine if treatment with CAP-1002 can reduce scar size in patients who have suffered an MI.
 At the time of recruitment, patients are stratified into one of two cohorts according to the time since the occurrence of their MI event (either 30-90 days post MI, or 90 days to one-year post MI).
 As such, CAP-1002 is being evaluated in the setting of both acute MI, in which the scar has recently formed, and chronic MI, in which the scar is more established.
 Patients are randomized in a 2:1 ratio to receive an infusion of CAP-1002 (25 million cells) or placebo, respectively, into the coronary artery most closely associated with the territory of their MI.
 The trial is powered to detect a reduction in scar size as measured by MRI in both groups of patients at the one year follow-up.
-In addition to evaluating CAP-1002 according to changes in scar size, ALLSTAR will also evaluate CAP-1002 according to a variety of clinical and quality of life endpoints.
+In addition to evaluate CAP-1002 according to changes in scar size, ALLSTAR will also evaluate CAP-1002 according to a variety of clinical and quality of life endpoints.

 Based on information available to us at the start of enrollment into the Phase II ALLSTAR trial, we initially designed this study to enroll up to 300 patients.
 We recently completed statistical modelling of the design of ALLSTAR which incorporated the expanded dataset that has become available from other clinical trials of our CDCs.
 Based on these modelling results, we have elected to decrease the enrollment goal of ALLSTAR to approximately 120 patients, a sample size that is expected to maintain sufficient statistical power to detect a reduction in scar size as measured by MRI at 12 months.
 We have amended our clinical protocol to reflect these changes, which amendment was approved by the Data Safety Monitoring Board and was submitted to the U.S. Food and Drug Administration, or the FDA, in February 2016.
-Phase II of the ALLSTAR study is being funded in large part through the support of the California Institute for Regenerative Medicine, or CIRM.